Syracuse University: Main campus

-Academic buildings and residence halls

 Also called "North Campus," the Main Campus contains nearly all academic buildings and residence halls.
 Its centerpiece is The Kenneth A. Shaw Quadrangle, more affectionately known as "The Quad", which is surrounded by academic and administrative buildings, including Hendricks Chapel.
 The North Campus represents a large portion of the University Hill neighborhood.
 Buses run to South Campus, as well as downtown Syracuse and other locations in the city.

 About 70 percent of students live in university housing.
 First- and second-year students are required to live on campus.
 All 22 residence halls are coeducational, and each contains a lounge, laundry facility, and various social/study spaces.
 Residence halls are secured with a card access system.
 Residence halls are located on both Main Campus and South Campus, the latter of which is a five-minute ride via bus.
 Learning communities and interest housing options are also available.
 Food facilities include six residential dining centers, two food courts, and several cafes.
-A few blocks walk from Main Campus on East Genesee street, the Syracuse Stage building includes two proscenium theatres.
-The Storch is used primarily by the Drama Department and The Archbold is used primarily by Syracuse Stage, a professional regional theatre.
+A few blocks walk from Main Campus on East Genesee Street, the Syracuse Stage building includes two proscenium theatres.
+The Storch is used primarily by the Drama Department and the Archbold is used primarily by Syracuse Stage, a professional regional theatre.

 The Comstock Tract Buildings, a historic district of older buildings on the campus, was listed on the National Register of Historic Places in 1980.
 Three buildings on campus—the Crouse Memorial College and the Hall of Languages, and the Pi Chapter House of Psi Upsilon Fraternity—are individually listed on the National Register.

-In 2017, the university released a campus framework report detailing plans to align campus physical landscape, buildings, and infrastructure over the next 20 years.
+In 2017, the university released a campus framework report detailing plans to align the campus's physical landscape, buildings, and infrastructure over the next 20 years.